 Signs of Alcohol Poisoning

 Alcohol poisoning is common with drinking large amounts of alcohol, especially with a substance like Everclear.
 Some common signs of alcohol poisoning include:

 - Clammy or bluish skin

 - Low body temperature

 If you suspect that you, a friend, a family member, or a loved one, has alcohol poisoning, it’s important to seek medical attention immediately.
 Alcohol poisoning is a serious condition that requires immediate treatment to prevent life-threatening consequences.

 Additional Risks Of Everclear Alcohol Use

-Alcohol use and the chronic patterns of drinking associated with alcoholism can also cause serious problems in a person’s family, relationships and career. [middle-callout] Alcohol use has also been linked to various mood and anxiety disorders.
-These harmful drinking patterns can upset a person’s mental and emotional health, to the extent they may cause or aggravate certain mental health problems, including anxiety, ADHD and depression.
-The sooner a person is able to conquer their alcohol use, the better.
+Alcohol use and the chronic patterns of drinking associated with alcoholism can also cause serious problems in a person’s family, relationships, and career.
+Alcohol use has also been linked to various mood and anxiety disorders.
+These harmful drinking patterns can upset a person’s mental and emotional health to the extent they may cause or aggravate certain mental health problems.
+The sooner a person is able to conquer alcohol use, the better.
 Sobriety can help to reduce the short- and long-term effects of alcohol use and addiction.